Try to solve these long riddles. Read them carefully because they have lots of clues and the answers are usually simple/short.

 And leave him in his cave.

-I'm very tempting, so it'
+I'm very tempting, so it's said,

 I have a shiny coat of red,